jpoehl/odin-landing-page/README.md

-# odin-landing-page
+# Landing page

-Landing page design as part of the Odin Project
+This project is about designing a landing page, as part of the Odin Project's *Foundations* course.